 The banner over 4th Avenue in Anchorage was there to promote a play called "Our Town".

 After the quake, the banner became a strange reminder and even a rally cry that it was our town.

 Over the years, we've seen a number of photographs taken of the damage and destruction on 4th Avenue in Anchorage following the 1964 earthquake, but these pictures by Starr Judkins Lane give us a different, oddly haunting look.

 After our 5 minute earthquake had ended, those strong, hard, terrifying after shocks continued - and the survivors, and "Our Town" would never be the same.

 Like many buildings in certain parts of Anchorage's 4th Avenue, the Denali Theater pictured above, ended up lower than the sidewalk in front of it.

 Liquefaction, the process where normally solid ground, turns into a kind of liquid when it's put under stress, caused buildings in down town Anchorage to slide off their foundations.

 The resulting damage is captured in these pictures that are a stark and graphic reminder of the intense destruction experienced by those of us who are the survivors.

 Long before it's Spenard location, Anchorage's Denali Theater was located in downtown Anchorage on 4th Avenue.

-Do you have pictures you took of Anchorage following the Alaska 1964 earthquake?
+Do you have Alaska 1964 earthquake Pictures?